(Forte-)Piano Recital: Viviana Sofronitsky

 Here, I should say that I was skeptical about the acoustics of the venue, in particular with such instruments that don’t come close to the volume of a modern concert grand.
 However, I was very pleasantly surprised when I realized that the acoustics were clear—even though devoid of reverberation and cosy atmosphere.
 None of the instruments had a problem projecting into the remotest corners of the hall, and all details of the sound were clearly audible.

 In this case, I experienced an instrument with a bright, singing tone.
 This was ideally exposed in the preluding section, or in the recitativo-like passages.
-The singing character of the tone is not just caused by the light, relatively hard (leather-coated) hammers and the thin wire of the strings, but also (I believe) through slight non-equal temperament tuning (Vallotti tuning?
-I did not ask…).
+The singing character of the tone is a consequence of the light, relatively hard (leather-clad) hammers and the thin wire of the strings.
+However, I also believe that a slight non-equal temperament tuning (Vallotti tuning?
+I did not ask…) contributed to this.
 In parts, a slight degradation in tuning in the dry atmosphere of the auditorium may have contributed, too.
 The tuning must have happened more than half an hour earlier.

 What amazed me most, though, was not the (somehow harpsichord-like) tone, but the astonishing volume that came out of such a delicate instrument.
 Quite obviously, the articulation on these instruments is radically different from that on a modern piano, given the agility of the action in a Stein fortepiano.
 This definitely also applies to the Walter and Graf instruments, see below.